cowprotocol/cow-sdk/src/bridging/PROVIDER_README.md

       this.cowShedSdk,
       request as QuoteBridgeRequest, // cast needed due to omit this.getRpcProvider(request.sellTokenChainId),
-      extraGas, // this flag adds an extra 100k gas to the hook.
+      request.extraGas, // this flag adds an extra 100k gas to the hook.
     )
   }